KhronosGroup/glTF-Sample-Assets/Models/ChronographWatch/README.body.md

 The watch face under the glass was built out of 55 individual mesh parts; each letter is its own mesh part.
 Optimizing these with straightforward decimation would be counterproductive since there is no way to achieve significant savings without severely distorting the shapes.

-Instead to solve this it was decided to use a Remesher to shrinkwrap a new unified mesh overtop the existing meshes, then bake all the original mesh details into new textures.
-This allowed the shrinkwrapped mesh to be decimated significantly, while preserving all the fine detail from the original separated surfaces.
+Instead to solve this it was decided to use a Remesher to shrink-wrap a new unified mesh overtop the existing meshes, then bake all the original mesh details into new textures.
+This allowed the shrink-wrapped mesh to be decimated significantly, while preserving all the fine detail from the original separated surfaces.

 ![Meshes shown in Blender, organized into Collections](screenshot/original-vs-remeshed.jpg)
 <br/>_The source meshes (top) at 155,832 triangles, and the remeshed result (bottom) at 10,000 triangles._